Desolation Peak is not an easy hike.

 As this section lets up —– you start the last part which is a ridge walk.
 It is a bit of a roller coaster — up and down.
 The reward is that you will begin to see the LO on up ahead…..

 and it gets bigger as you get closer–

 The small building to the right of the LO is the Radio Repeater Shack.
 As you come up the last pitch — suddenly there will be the lookout.
 VICTORY !
 Here is a shot of Jim the present LO in front of the building……

 Here is a shot of me inside the LO next to the all important Osborne Firefinger….
-It so wonderful to sit inside reminiscing about my time up there.
-Very little has changed though the Park Service has done a big restoration of the structure with new shutters , paint and a wall all rebuilt all to historical standards since I worked it.
+It was so wonderful to sit inside reminiscing about my shifts up there.
+Very little has changed since then or even back to Kerouac’s time— though the Park Service has done a big restoration of the structure with new shutters , paint and a wall all rebuilt all to historical standards.
 A caution — the lookout is the fire lookout’s house and you need to ask permission to go inside.
 Don’t just wander in there.

-For you Kerouac fans — walk around the far side ( north side ) and there will be Hozomeen in all its glory–curiously the hill in between is called Little Jackass Mountain………
+For you Desolation Angels fans — walk around the far side ( north side ) and there will be Hozomeen in all its glory–curiously the hill in between is called Little Jackass Mountain………

-Here is my son and I about to head down…..you can see how far you have to go by the lake below….and you will get a good look at Jack Man and Nohokomeen……
+Here is my son and I about to head down…..you can see how far you have to go by the lake below….
+Jack Man with Nohokomeen Glacier set in its big cirque look closer than in this photo.